 While you are doing these exercises:

 - don't push down instead of squeezing and lifting

 Try to set aside 5–10 minutes in your day for this exercise routine, and remember, quality is important.
 A few good contractions are more beneficial than many half-hearted ones and good results take time and effort.
 Remember to use the muscles when you need them most.
 That is, always tighten before you cough, sneeze, lift, bend, get up out of a chair, etc.

 How do I improve on my exercises?

 Increase the length of time and number of holds you do in succession before experiencing muscle fatigue.
-Work towards 12 long, strong holds.
-Increase the number of short, fast contractions – always do your maximum number of quality contractions.
+Work towards 10 long, strong holds.
+Improvement in pelvic floor muscle strength will take 3–6 months of regular exercises.

 - keep your weight within a healthy range for your height and age